FX (Italian TV channel)

 FX was an Italian TV channel, which launched on 21 May 2006 in Italy on Sky Italia.

 It broadcast Italian and US movies and TV series.
 It also aired a selection of mystery-related documentaries after their passage on the National Geographic Channel, as well as some documentaries produced by the channel itself (e.g. Biancaneve, a report on the cocaine consumption in Central Europe).

 Every weekend, the channel aired "Nocturama", a night-long marathon of top network TV series like Burn Notice and It's Always Sunny in Philadelphia.

 Due to lowest ratings, the channel was closed on 1 July 2011, following a line-up restyling of Sky Italia.
-FX's satellite slot planned to host a new Fox International channel by Autumn 2011.